 No additional documentation is necessary unless a hospital’s internal policy requires it.
 If a signed application is all a hospital requires, and the patient/applicant reports zero income for the period in question, ODM recommends the hospital document how the applicant and his family are surviving at the bottom of the application.

-Hospitals have the right to deny a signed application if they can document a reasonable doubt that the applicant is telling the truth.
+Hospitals have the right to deny a signed application if they can document a reasonable doubt that the applicant is not telling the truth.

-If a hospital’s policy states additional documentation is required it is recommended the hospital adopt a hierarchical approach that includes:
+If a hospital’s policy states additional documentation is required it is recommended that the hospital adopt a hierarchical approach that includes:

 A completed application, signed by the patient or his/her authorized representative, and hard copy proof of income, such as pay stubs, bank statements or a letter from the applicant’s employer.
-If this is not available,

 3.2a.
 Must a hospital have a written free care policy?

-A completed application, signed by the patient or his/her authorized representative, or an application completed by a hospital representative that is clearly documented to indicate why the patient or authorized applicant was not able to sign (see FAQ 2.2c).
+If the documentation listed above is not available, the hospital should use a completed application, signed by the patient or his/her authorized representative, or an application completed by a hospital representative that is clearly documented to indicate why the patient or authorized applicant was not able to sign (see FAQ 2.2c).